FormantIO/formant/README.md

 This is an example of a directory watching stream.
 We need to define several components so that the watcher knows how to parse and transmit the files to the Figure Agent.

 `dir`: the directory to watch.
-The figure-Figure Watcher must have read access to this directory.
+The Figure Watcher must have read access to this directory.

 `figure-type`: the figure data type for this directory watch stream.
 We currently support the following data types for directory watching: